In this Diamondback bikes review, let’s see, what’s behind the famous U.S bike brand.

 In the late 1970s and early 1980s, the Diamondback BMX race team won many top US BMX races.
 In 1983, one of the characters in the movie “BMX Bandits” rode a Diamondback Senior Pro bike.
 Through the 1990s, the DBR (Diamond Back Racing) mountain bike team was highly successful at World Cups, World Championships and the 1996 Atlanta Olympics.
 This helped launch the careers of riders like Cadel Evans.

 If what we have from customers is anything to go by, then Diamondback bikes are a good deal.
+It’s stated in most of the Diamondback reviews.
 The company aims to provide quality bike components that offer performance and comfort.
 Here are some of the opinions from consumers.

 Jeff wrote this about Diamondback bikes, “The Diamondback is going to be of equal quality of anything else in that price range.
 They’re no longer the premium brand they were decades ago… but still… it’s just an imported frame with some imported components bolted to it – like the majority of bikes, and everything in this price range.
 The only real concern with buying from a big-box store would be assembly quality.”